This 4-day Coffee Course has been postponed until further notice.

 In this short Coffee Course we are going to discuss the most useful configurations of Moodle, and its most useful tools, to create a positive, engaging learning experience for your students.

-This 4-day Coffee Course is coming soon!
+This 4-day Coffee Course has been postponed until further notice.
 There will be 4 blog posts, one per day, that will take about 15-20 minutes to work through.
 You are welcome to work through the course at your own pace, any time.

 Day 1: Putting on our Student Hat – Thinking about student-centred course design with an example of an engaging Moodle course designed by an ANU academic.